Pontus Wikner: Biography

 Wikner was the son of the mill inspector Peter Wikner and his wife Sara Larsson.
 He grew up at the Barracks in Foss parish.
 There, the local community association has restored Pontus Wiknergården and uses it as a local community farm.
 At the age of three and a half, he learned to read.
 At the age of seven, he threw himself into biblical history in German and within a few more years he was immersed in English and Latin grammar.
 In the summer of 1871 he married his childhood friend Ida Weinberg (1837–1910).
 They had two sons, Ernst and Hugo.
 For Wikner, the marriage was a marriage of convenience, because he was gay.

 After studying at Uppsala University, he became an associate professor of theoretical philosophy and senior lecturer there.
-In 1884 he was appointed professor of philosophy at Royal Frederick University in Oslo (Christiania) and took up this chair the following year.
+In 1884, he was appointed professor of philosophy at Royal Frederick University in Oslo (Christiania) and took up this chair the following year.

 Towards the end of his life, Wikner wrote that he was suffering from four chronic ailments.
 One of them - too big a heart - he did not mention without a certain pride.
 He died just before he turned 51 years old.
 Wikner is buried in Uppsala's old cemetery.
 In 1902, a grave was unveiled that was erected in his honor, when a speech was given by J.A.
 Eklund, later bishop of Karlstad diocese.

 Philosophy

 As a philosopher, Wikner was influenced by Christopher Jacob Boström, but asserted his own independent view, partly in scholarly writings, partly also in more popular, rarely well-written works.
 Among the latter are a series of philosophical and religious lectures, such as The Sacrifice of Culture, The Narcissus Saga and some historical novels influenced by Viktor Rydberg's style art, excellent for richness of thought, beauty of form and a warm religious spirit: My mother's testament, Mantegna's angel.

 Wikner was a member of the Nameless Society.
-Wikner's melancholy but eternally trusting writing has had a far-reaching and profound influence.
+Wikner's writing has had a far-reaching and profound influence.
 He also had a Christian creed.